-In line with the Education (Pupil Registration) (England) Regulations 2006, St Michael and All Angels will ensure it informs their LA of all deletions from the admissions register when a pupil is taken off roll.
+In line with the Education (Pupil Registration) (England) Regulations 2006, 4 Key Changes in KCSIE 2024 (classroom365.co.uk) will ensure it informs their LA of all deletions from the admissions register when a pupil is taken off roll.

 Where a parent has expressed their intention to remove a pupil from a school within the trust for EHE, the school and other key professionals, will coordinate a meeting with the parent, where possible, before the final decision has been made, particularly if the pupil has SEND, is vulnerable, and/or has a social worker.